psychemedia/storytelling-notes/too_much_time.md

 # Too Much Time

+One upon a timne, there was *too much time*.
+Time was *everywhere*.
+Literally.

+Time followed the sun.

-Back in the day, every place had its own time.
+Each place had its own time.
 Not just its own local village fete, its own market day or County Assizes, but its own time of day.

 Noon was set by the sun dial in the village churchyard.
 The day started when the cock crowed, and the burning down of a candle marked it out after sunset.